supastishn/pale-llm/README.md

 ├── chat_with_rag.py    # Script to chat with the RAG system ├── data/
 │   └── texts.txt        # Sample text file for the RAG knowledge base
-├── faiss_index/        # Directory where the FAISS vector store is saved (created by setup_rag.py) ├── requirements.txt    # Python dependencies
+├── chroma_db/          # Directory where the ChromaDB vector store is saved (created by setup_rag.py) ├── requirements.txt    # Python dependencies
 ├── setup_rag.py        # Script to process the data and create the RAG database └── README.md           # This file